 Curatorial projects include Vital Matter Dance Festival and Future Interstates performance series, Minneapolis, Public Art Saint Paul’s City Art Collaboratory, SEEDS Festival at Earthdance in Massachusetts, and the Kinesthetic Kino: International Dance Cinema.

 As a speaker she has presented at the 4×4 Series, Walker Art Center, Dance USA, Public Art St Paul,CUNY Site-Specific Performance Symposium, NYC, American Dance Festival, and Commonwealth Film Festival, UK, University for Music and Dance Cologne, Germany, Chicago Department of Cultural Affair’s amongst others.

 Her writings appear in numerous online publications and the following books: Meandering Methodologies, Deviant Disciplines — Four Years of City Art Collaboratory from Public Art Saint Paul, Saint Paul, Minnesota.
 Site Dance: Choreographers and the Lure of Alternate Spaces from University of Florida Press.

-Together with Otto she is an artist in residence at Carleton College 2016-2017 where she developed three new works, felt room, FOLD and Conjuring Space, Conjuring Love.
+Together with Otto Ramstad she was an artist in residence at Carleton College 2016-2017 where she developed three new works, felt room, FOLD and Conjuring Space, Conjuring Love.